 - Internal inspections are conducted periodically by passing sophisticated computerized equipment called Intelligent Pigs through the pipelines to detect anomalies or defects that could compromise the integrity of the line.

 - Cathodic protection is a technology designed to protect pipelines from external corrosion through the use of electrostatic current.
-The small electrical current is applied to our pipelines, which have an external protective coating.
+The small electrical current is applied to our pipelines, which already have an external protective coating.

 - Public awareness programmes of IndianOil are designed to prevent third-party damage to its pipelines.
 The leading cause of pipeline accidents is third-party damage caused by various types of digging and excavation activities.